 Soda bread is one of the biggest staples around St. Patrick’s Day.
 Next to Corned Beef (yum!!!) it is a must to serve up at the dinner table.

-I’ve always loved Irish Soda Bread but this time I threw up some variation – chock full of Harvest Grains blend with a touch of sourdough.
+I’ve always loved Irish Soda Bread but this time I threw up some variation.
+This time its chock full of Harvest Grains blend with a touch of sourdough.
 Since I love caraway seeds I also threw some in there as well.
 It smells heavenly!

 Tips for Baking

 - Don’t have any starter?
 Here’s a recipe for sourdough starter with flour and water.
 You’ll need to allow yourself as much as a week to get started with this sourdough starter.
 That week will give you time to feed it and prepare it for use.
 Or, bookmark this wild grape sourdough starter which is ready much faster than a typical starter.

 - If you don’t have premium whole wheat flour, feel free to use all purpose flour in this recipe.

 - The dough will be dry and crumbly — you might need to adjust the liquid by adding an additional 3-4 Tbsp of raw milk or a smidge more sourdough starter to allow the dough to come together.

 - Don’t have Harvest Grains blend?
 Don’t panic – you can substitute any combination of ground flax, sesame seeds, sunflower seeds, poppy seeds and even ground oats.

 To make this bread, add all of your ingredients to your mixer and mix just until combined.
 The dough will struggle to come together, therefore you might need to add additional milk or sourdough starter.
 (Not too much but just enough).

 Turn out onto a lightly floured surface and knead for a minute or two.
 Shape into a round ball and slash the top with a knife to allow the loaf to expand.